Snaphance: Use

-The snaphance was used from the mid 16th century, most commonly in pistol form as a weapon for officers and cavalry.
+The snaphance was used from the mid-16th century, most commonly in pistol form as a weapon for officers and cavalry.
 It was used alongside the inferior wheellock in the 16th and 17th centuries, with different countries favoring different mechanisms.
 James Turners' Pallas Armata, written in the 1630s, noted that the snaphance (and other flintlocks) reigned supreme among cavalry in France, Britain, and the Dutch Republic, while the wheellock was still more common in the German lands: "The French use locks with half bends (snaphaunces), and so do for the most part the English and Scots; the Germans rore or wheel-locks; the Hollanders make use of both."

 Fragility, complexity, and cost kept it from replacing the matchlock in the hands of infantry, though the latter issue became less prominent as technology improved.
 By 1645 a matchlock musket cost 10 shillings in Britain compared to 15 shillings for a flintlock musket.
 However, flintlocks were still much cheaper than wheellocks; in 1631 the Royal Armoury's purchase records show the going rate as 3 pounds (60 shillings) for a pair of wheellock pistols versus 2 pounds (40 shillings) for a pair of flintlock pistols.

+The Dutch Snaphance originated in the Netherlands in 1650.
+It exemplified early flintlock pistols in that it was clumsy and inelegant and also difficult to carry about the user's person.
+These weapons were useful for cavalrymen, however, who might carry two, four or even more loaded pistols into action.